Ten Commandments Monument (Oklahoma City)

 The Ten Commandments Monument, authorized by the Oklahoma legislature and approved by the governor in 2009, was installed on the grounds of the Oklahoma State Capitol, in Oklahoma City, in 2012.
-The mere concept engendered years of political controversy, court suits based on religious freedom of religion issues, destruction in 2014 by a man who drove his car into it, replacement in the same location, and even attempts to remove Supreme Court justices who ruled in 2014 that the monument must be removed to another site.
+The mere concept engendered years of political controversy, court suits based on freedom of religion issues, destruction in 2014 by a man who drove his car into it, replacement in the same location, and even attempts to remove Supreme Court justices who ruled in 2014 that the monument must be removed to another site.
 After Governor Mary Fallin, key legislators, and the justices agreed on a substitute site, the monument was removed from the capitol grounds in 2015.

 History

 In 2009, Oklahoma State Representative Mike Ritze sponsored a bill to have a monument to the Ten Commandments installed at the capitol.
 His family supplied $10,000 to fund the monument, which was installed in late 2012 after support by Oklahoma governor Mary Fallin.
 The monument since has been labeled "a lightning rod of controversy".
-It has been destroyed and re-erected once, and been the subject of both state and federal litigation.
+It has been destroyed and re-erected once and been the subject of both state and federal litigation.

 Vandalism

 In 2014, a man deliberately rammed the newly installed monument with a car, knocking it over and breaking the 6 foot tall stone into several large pieces.
-He fled the scene, but was subsequently arrested by the United States Secret Service after making threats to attack a federal building in Oklahoma City.
+He fled the scene but was subsequently arrested by the United States Secret Service after making threats to attack a federal building in Oklahoma City.
 An unidentified law enforcement officer told a local news broadcaster that the man said the devil made him commit the act.

 The Oklahoma City vandal was subsequently identified as Michael Tate Reed of Van Buren, Arkansas.

 Wilbert Memorials company made a replacement monument from South Dakota granite, added the design at its plant in Kansas and installed it at the Oklahoma capitol site on January 8, 2015.

 A news report said that Reed had told police after the Oklahoma City attack that he was a Satanist, he had bipolar disorder, and that he was "off his meds" when he attacked the memorial.
 The report said that Reed was subsequently sent to a mental health facility for treatment.
 He was never charged with a crime.

 In 2017, a similar Ten Commandments monument was demolished using the same modus operandi, less than 24 hours after it had been installed on the grounds of the Arkansas State Capitol in Little Rock, Arkansas.
-The perpetrator was arrested at the scene, and gave police the name Michael Tate Reed.
+The perpetrator was arrested at the scene and gave police the name Michael Tate Reed.
 He was later confirmed to be the same man who attacked the Oklahoma City monument.
 Reed even videotaped the attack on Facebook.
 Reed, who has bipolar disorder, borderline personality disorder, and histrionic personality disorder, was acquitted on mental health grounds.